 I pray you can say “I am comfortable in my own skin.”

 First, love your curves and laugh, your skin with its imperfections.
 Find your confidence, be firm.

 I am still me.
 You are still you.
 Older is just older.

 We are still the same people with a few more miles than last year right?
 I imagine that like me your friends still make you laugh and it sounds wonderful.

-So, I am still the same, but I need to cheerlead for myself on a daily basis, give myself positive input.
+I am still the same, but I need to be a cheerleader for myself on a daily basis.
 Our inner voice is either uplifting or discouraging, so I choose to encourage myself.

 As I approach my birthday this month, I’ve been thinking about age and wrinkles, my battle to keep my weight down, and the exhaustion of fighting illness.
 There was a time when I felt so much better that sometimes I shined like a light, but now I struggle.

 However, every year I care less about what people think.
 I feel less guilty about ev-er-y-thing.
 Most importantly, I don’t take on many projects anymore and I let others take care of me occasionally.

 I have learned to live my life for myself, while still maintaining my values and helping others, but on my own terms.

 Doesn’t that sound great?
 My own terms.